Italian Americans in the American Civil War

-Italian Americans in the Civil War are the Italian people and people of Italian descent, living in the United States, who served and fought in the American Civil War, mostly on the side of the Union.
+Italian Americans in the American Civil War are the Italian people and people of Italian descent, living in the United States, who served and fought in the American Civil War, mostly on the side of the Union.
 A contingent of soldiers from the former Kingdom of the Two Sicilies fought on the Confederate side, with most of these having been former prisoners of war who had fought against Giuseppe Garibaldi during his invasion of the Two Sicilies.
 Between 5,000 and 10,000 Italian Americans fought in the civil war.

 In the Union army

 Shortly after the onset of war, several hundred officers and soldiers in the Italian army went to the American legation at Turin and volunteered to fight in the Union army.
-Because of financial constraints, the U.S. army accepted only someof these volunteers."
+Because of financial constraints, the U.S. army accepted only some of these volunteers."

 Most of the Italian-Americans who joined the Union Army were recruited from New York City.
 Many Italians of note were interested in the war and joined the army, reaching positions of authority.
 Brigadier General Edward Ferrero was the original commander of the 51st New York Regiment.
 He commanded both brigades and divisions in the eastern and western theaters of war and later commanded a division of the United States Colored Troops.
 Colonel Enrico Fardella, of the same and later of the 85th New York regiment, was made a brevet brigadier general when the war ended.

 Francis B. Spinola recruited four regiments in New York, was soon appointed Brigadier General by President Abraham Lincoln and given command of the Spinola Brigade.
 Later he commanded another unit, the famed Excelsior Brigade.

 Colonel Luigi Palma di Cesnola, a former Italian and British soldier and veteran of the Crimean War, commanded the 4th New York Cavalry and would rise to become one of the highest ranking Italian officer in the federal army.
 He established a military school in New York City where many young Italians were trained and later served in the Union army.
 Di Cesnola received the Medal of Honor for his actions during the Battle of Aldie.

 Two more famous examples were Francesco Casale and Luigi Tinelli, who were instrumental in the formation of the 39th New York Infantry Regiment.
 According to one evaluation of the Official Records of the Union and Confederate Armies, there were over 200 Italians who served as officers in the U.S. army.

 At least 260 Italian Americans fought as sailors in the Union Navy.